rismakov/frauddetection/README.md

 Predictive model using Gradient Boosting classifier to detect fraud.

 Simulation of real-time fraud detection site using Flask.
+Runs on local host.